LinuxlasGNUleaf/LotR-TriviaBot/README.md

 ## Help wanted
 You want to help?
 Great!
 There are currently the following tasks (apart from coding) that you could help with:
 * **Adding new questions to `questions.csv`** If the format of the file confuses you, contact me and I will explain how it gets parsed.
 * **Adding new words to `words.csv`** This is the source for the hangman game.
-The format is pretty simple, but you can ask me ofc.
+The format is pretty self-explanatory.

 **TO SUBMIT NEW QUESTIONS, FILL OUT THIS [FORM](https://forms.gle/k4oMTiyUEJgntMyb9)**